cijujoseph/activiti-cloud-sfdc-integration-example/README.md

 ## Click the below link to watch a demo of this project
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=TKxS92CVkzE" target="_blank"><img src="https://img.youtube.com/vi/TKxS92CVkzE/0.jpg" alt="Click here to watch a demo of this project" width="240" height="180" border="10" /></a>

 #### README to be updated soon with complete instructions!
-If you can't wait, the key thing is to have a Salesforce Account, populate the SFDC connection properties in kubernetes/application.yml and creation of a PushTopic
+If you can't wait, the key thing is to have a Salesforce Account (https://developer.salesforce.com/signup), populate the SFDC connection properties in kubernetes/application.yml and creation of a PushTopic

 ```
 Open Developer Console -> Go to Debug > Execute Anonymous: